American Kennel Club

 About The Breeder explains how important the Breeder's Pedigree

-is and how having a knowledgeable mentor can make it all come together
+is and how having a knowledgeable mentor can make it all come together for new owners.

 why soundness and agility is still important in this feature story